turoger/semmed/README.md

 ```
 bash build.sh --apikey [UMLS apikey] --host [psql hostname] --pass [psql password] --port [psql port] --user [psql user]
 ```

+When building, it is highly recommended to run the command in a persistent session using `screen` or `tmux`.

 The `timeresolvedkg.py` file is a pykeen dataset class that will run the entire pipeline (if you supply the minimum flagged information) after adding the file path to the `setup.cfg` and rebuilding the pykeen library with `pip install .`.